toralf/tor-relays/README.md

         - "quassel-core"
 ```

-### Compiling Tor + obfs4 proxy or Snowflake from source instead using the Debian packages
+### Compiling the Kernel, Tor + Lyrebird or Snowflake from source

 As default _HEAD_ (of branch _main_) is taken.
 A dedicated branch can be defined by the variable _<...>\_git_version_.
-Furthermore _<...>\_patches_ holds additional patches (referenced by an URL) which will be applied on top of the branch.
+Furthermore _<...>\_patches_ can provide additional patches (as URLs) to be applied on top.

 ### Metrics

-If a Prometheus server is configured (e.g. `prometheus_server: "1.2.3.4"`) then its ip is granted by a firewall rule to scrape metrics.
+If a Prometheus server is configured (e.g. `prometheus_server: "1.2.3.4"`) then inbound traffic from this ip is granted by a firewall rule.
-An Nginx is used to encrypt the metrics data transfer, by using a certificate from a self-signed CA.
+An Nginx is used to encrypt the metrics data transfer on transit, using a certificate from a self-signed CA.
-This CA is presented to the Prometheus too to secure the TLS handshake.
+This CA has to be presented to the Prometheus too for a fully secure TLS handshake.

-A _Prometheus node exporter_ is installed by defining `prometheus_node_exporter: true`.
 Configure a randomly choosen `metrics_port` (using `seed_metrics` similar to `seed_address`)
 to expose metrics at https://_address_:_metrics_port_/metrics-_node|relay|snowflake_
 (Prometheus Node exporter, Tor and Snowflake respectively), e.g.: